Poems find you, but not in the way you expect.

 formulate a question, he closes his overcoat and

-edges in the slush between two parked cars and
+edges in the slush between two parked

 crosses dangerously against the traffic.